mattermost/mattermost-marketplace/CONTRIBUTING.md

 ## Reporting Issues

-If you think you found a bug, [please use the GitHub issue tracker](https://github.com/mattermost/mattermost-marketplace/labels/issues/new) to open an issue.
+If you think you found a bug within the Marketplace code, [please use the GitHub issue tracker](https://github.com/mattermost/mattermost-marketplace/labels/issues/new) on this repository to open an issue.
+Bugs in the Marketplace in-product experience should be reported on the [Mattermost Server repository](https://github.com/mattermost/mattermost-server/issues/new).
+Please report bugs within the plugins themself on there respective issues trackers.

 ## Community Plugin